 More specifically, this project will focus on: how has history and path dependency shaped the political space today?
 What previous attempts have there been to redesign the Palace of Westminster?
 What lessons can be taken from history?

-The governance of the restoration and renewal programme
+The Politics of the Restoration and Renewal Programme

 Research lead: Alexandra Meakin